stefanvstein/testify/README.md

   (is (= 5 *1)))

 ;; A unit test is better evaluated with eval-as-use
-;; since it uses a tear-off namespace to prevent
+;; since it uses a temporary namespace to prevent
 ;; altering the target. (def a 2) above is placed
-;; in an anonymous tear-off namespace.
+;; in an anonymous temporary namespace.

 (deftest test-the-test
   (eval-as-use 'project.testcase))
 ```
 Automated evaluation and their result is printed to \*out\*, including preparations like evaluating namespace.
 It should be easy to understand automated evaluation by reading \*out\*.
-Note tear-off namespace `project.testcase-9379`:
+Note temporary namespace `project.testcase-9379`:

 ```
 (clojure.core/in-ns 'project.testcase-9379)